Entomology and Plant Pathology

 Dr. Carrie Smith, Postdoctoral Fellow (2008-2009)

 Research: Construction and validation of Agrotransformation vectors and signature-tagged ESTs for Phymatotrichopsis omnivora.
 Characterization and identification of T-DNA tagged genes in Phoma medicaginis.
+Currently: Working as the Biological Safety Officer of the University of Wisconsin.

 Ian Moncrief, MS in Plant Pathology, 2006-2010